bytecodealliance/wasmtime/docs/examples-profiling-samply.md

 # Using `samply` on Linux/macOS

 One profiler supported by Wasmtime is [`samply`](https://github.com/mstange/samply) for Linux and macOS.
+As of 17th July 2023, the latest version of samply (on crates.io) is 0.11.0 which does not seem to support perfmaps.
+To use this, you either need a newer version of samply, if by the time you read this, a newer version has been released, or you can build samply from source.

 ## Profiling with `perfmap`